qaisjp/growbot-api/README.md

     If you clone the repository anywhere else on your filesystem, the folder does not matter.

-1. Run `go get` to download dependencies. ~~Once you have the repository cloned, type `go mod download` to download dependencies.
+1. Run `go get ./...` to download dependencies. ~~Once you have the repository cloned, type `go mod download` to download dependencies.
 Then type `go mod verify` to verify that all is OK.~~

     If you run into a `command not found` error, please jump to step 1 and re-read the [Go installation instructions].